liam2/liam2/doc/usersguide/source/intro.rst

 About this guide
 ================

-This guide will help you develop dynamic microsimulation models using LIAM 2.
+This guide will help you develop dynamic microsimulation models using LIAM2.
-Please note that it describes version |version| of LIAM 2, but both the software package and this manual are very much work-in-progress, and are therefore subject to change, including in the syntax described in this manual for defining models.
+Please note that it describes version |version| of LIAM2, but both the software package and this manual are very much work-in-progress, and are therefore subject to change, including in the syntax described in this manual for defining models.